 Professor Sargent said, “Reducing carbon dioxide emissions will require a basket of different solutions and nature offers some exciting options.
 Microscopic, single-celled bacteria are used to living in extreme environments and often perform chemical reactions that plants and animals cannot do.

 “For example, the E. coli bacterium can grow in the complete absence of oxygen.
 When it does this it makes a special metal-containing enzyme, called ‘FHL’, which can interconvert gaseous carbon dioxide with liquid formic acid.
-This could provide an opportunity to capture carbon dioxide into a manageable product that is easily stored, controlled or even used to make other things.
-The trouble is, the normal conversion process is slow and sometime unreliable.
+This could provide an opportunity to capture carbon dioxide into a manageable product that is easily stored, controlled, or even used to make other things.
+The trouble is, the normal conversion process is slow and sometimes unreliable.

 “Not all bacteria are bad.
 Some might even save the planet.”

 Not only capturing carbon dioxide but storing or recycling it is a major issue.
 There are millions of tonnes of CO2 being pumped into the atmosphere every year.
 For the UK alone, the net emission of C02 in 2015 was 404 million tonnes.
-There is a significant question of where can we put it all even if we capture it, with current suggestions including pumping it underground in to empty oil and gas fields.
+There is a significant question of where can we put it all even if we capture it, with current suggestions including pumping it underground into empty oil and gas fields.

 “The E. coli solution we have found isn’t only attractive as a carbon capture technology, it converts it into a liquid that is stable and comparatively easily stored,” said Professor Sargent.

 “Formic acid also has industrial uses, from a preservative and antibacterial agent in livestock feed, a coagulant in the production of rubber, and, in salt form, a de-icer for airport runways.
 It could also be potentially recycled into biological processes that produce CO2, forming a virtuous loop.”